ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

     ### **UK Wiring Harness Manufacture**

     Assembly Solutions is a customer focused and thriving manufacturer of high quality custom-made wiring harnesses and wiring looms.
 With 25 years of experience, we have grown to become a national leading supplier and have built up an incredible portfolio of customers including; Aston Martin, Ford, Rolls Royce and Siemens.
-We manufacture in low and high volume to support any wiring harness requirement and we offer design/engineering support to ensure the loom or harness is built both cost-effective and fit for its application.\
+We manufacture in low & high volume, and offer design/engineering support to ensure the loom or harness is built both cost-effective and fit for its application.\

     \